civicrm/org.civicrm.doctorwhen/README.md

 ![Screenshot](/img/screenshot.png)

 The extension is currently experimental.
 It is *not critical* for all users to execute this immediately.
-If you're ready to work in this, please:
+If you're ready to work with this topic, please:

  * Read the [problem description](/doc/PROBLEM.md).
  * Before executing in production, execute on a staging system with representative data.
 Inspect the results for correctness.